casualwriter/casual-markdown-page/README.md

 * by default, it will load `index.md` as home page.
 * hotkey [alt-s] to show markdown html for developer
 * hotkey [alt-k] to showpage in dark mode
-* for mobile, swipt right or click on title to show TOC.
+* for mobile, click on title to show/hide TOC.
 * use frontmatter for page configuration (title, menu, navigation), for example

 ~~~